tox-rs/tox-human/src/groupchat_packets.md

 ## Peer query packet

 Sent to peer to query the peer list in a group chat.
 A peer receives this packet send response packet with `response packet`.
-If there are many peers in a group chat, then response packet may larger than the maximum packet size of friend connection packet(1373 bytes), then multiple response packets will be sent.
+If there are many peers in a group chat, then response packet may be larger than the maximum packet size of friend connection packet(1373 bytes), then multiple response packets will be sent.

 #### Request